Feed Your Child’s Focus

-The most recent review of all the studies on diet and ADHD, concluded and published in 2014, found mixed outcomes.
+One of the more recent review11 of all the studies on diet and ADHD, concluded and published in 2014, found mixed outcomes.
 The science is still shaky in this area.
 The studies found that parents often reported behavior changes with consumption of artificial food colorants and additives, but teachers and clinical tests didn’t report the same level of change.
 The conclusion?
 Artificial colors do react adversely with ADHD symptoms in some children.
 The studies on sugar and artificial colors had negligible results as well, thwarting the theory that sugar and artificial sweeteners cause ADHD symptoms.
 However, all studies on the effect of elimination diets on ADHD symptoms found statistically significant ADHD symptom reduction when children were given a narrow diet of foods unlikely to cause reactions.

 It is now known that any sweetener, including artificial sweeteners, disrupts dopamine and dopamine receptors in the brain.
 This can lead to alterations in behavior, binge eating, and ADHD symptoms.

-Every credible agency recommends that we reduce the amount of sugar in our diets, including the American Heart Association because sugar has been associated with diabetes and heart disease.
+Every credible agency, including the American Heart Association, recommends that we reduce the amount of sugar in our diets because sugar has been associated with diabetes and heart disease.
 It’s recommended that preschoolers have no more than four teaspoons of sugar a day.
 For ages four to eight, three teaspoons, and for pre-teens and teens, five to eight teaspoons.

 For context, 12-ounce can of soda contains almost 10 teaspoons of sugar; that is a bad idea for a child of any age.
 When reading your food labels, remember that four grams of sugar is equal to 1 teaspoon.